Local absorbing boundary conditions on fixed domains give order-one errors for high-frequency waves: Proofs of the bounds on the relative error (Theorems - )

 Finally, we show that Point (iv) of Condition \ref{cond:ray} holds for $R$ sufficiently large with $\crayfive= \widetilde{c}_5 R$ with $\widetilde{c}_5>0$ independent of $R$.
 Since $\Omegaminus\subset B(0,1)$ and $\domain$ satisfies the inclusions \eqref{eq:OmegaR}, after hitting $\GammaIR$, a ray must travel a distance $\sim R$ before hitting $\Gamma_D$.
 Therefore, we only need to show that, after hitting $\GammaIR$, a ray must travel a distance $\sim R$ before hitting $\GammaIR$ again.
 Since $\GammaIR/R$ tends to a limit as $R\tendi$, this result follows if the rays first hit $\GammaIR$ with angle to the normal $\theta$ satisfying $|\theta - \pi/2|\geq c>0$, with $c$ independent of $R$, which is the case because $\Omegaminus\subset B(0,1)$ and $\domain$ satisfies the inclusions \eqref{eq:OmegaR}. \epf

 \bpf[Proof of Lemma \ref{lem:ray4}]

 The overall plan is to select a ray emanating from $\Gsc$ that returns to $B(0,1)$ after multiple reflections from the sides of the hypercube $[- \frac R2, \frac R2]^d$.
 We do this by identifying $\Rea^d$ with $[- \frac R2, \frac R2]^d$ by reflection through the lines \beqs (x)_j = \frac{R}{2} + nR \quad \tfor n\in \mathbb{Z} \tand j=1,\ldots, d \eeqs (where $(x)_j$ denotes the $j$th component of the vector $x\in \Rea^d$); under this identification the corners of the hypercube correspond to the points $(R/2 + R \mathbb{Z})^d$.
-Since $\GammaIR$ coincides with the boundary of the hypercube $[-R/2, R/2]^d$ only at distance more than $\epsilon$ from the corners, we need to make sure that the selected ray avoids these neighbourhoods of the corners.
+Since $\GammaIR$ coincides with the boundary of the hypercube $[-R/2, R/2]^d$ only at distance more than $\epsilon$ from the corners, we need to make sure that the selected ray avoids these neighbourhoods of the corners; hence the requirement that $\epsilon\leq \epsilon_0(\Omega_-)$ in the statement of the result.
+We highlight that the constant $C$ in the bound then depends only on the dynamics of the rays, and hence is independent of $\epsilon$.

 \emph{Step 0: Preliminary notation and results.} This argument involves three domains, and three associated flows.
 The first domain is $\domain$, with associated generalised bicharacteristic flow $\varphi_t$ (as defined in \S\ref{subsec:geo}).
 The second domain is $\widehat{\Omega}_R := [- \frac R2, \frac R2]^d\setminus\overline{\domain}_-$, and we denote the generalised bicharacteristic flow on $\widehat{\Omega}_R$ by $\widehat{\varphi}_t$.
 The third domain is the hypercube $[- \frac R2, \frac R2]^d$, and we denote the generalised bicharacteristic flow on $[- \frac R2, \frac R2]^d$ by $\varphi^{[- \frac R2, \frac R2]^d}_t$.